iejMac/video2dataset/README.md

 It can be used to analyze the results efficiently.

 .json files will also be saved with the same name suffixed by _stats, they contain stats collected during downloading (download time, number of success, ...)

+### Output format choice

+video2dataset support several formats.
+There are trade off for which to choose:
+* files: this is the simplest one, images are simply saved as files.
+It's good for up to 1M samples on a local file system.
+Beyond that performance issues appear very fast.
+Handling more than a million files in standard filesystem does not work well.
+* webdataset: webdataset format saves samples in tar files, thanks to [webdataset](https://webdataset.github.io/webdataset/) library, this makes it possible to load the resulting dataset fast in both pytorch, tensorflow and jax.
+Choose this for most use cases.
+It works well for any filesystem
+* parquet: parquet is a columnar format that allows fast filtering.
+It's particularly easy to read it using pyarrow and pyspark.
+Choose this if the rest of your data ecosystem is based on pyspark. [petastorm](https://github.com/uber/petastorm) can be used to read the data but it's not as easy to use as webdataset
+* tfrecord: tfrecord is a protobuf based format.
+It's particularly easy to use from tensorflow and using [tf data](https://www.tensorflow.org/guide/data).
+Use this if you plan to use the dataset only in the tensorflow ecosystem.
+The tensorflow writer does not use fsspec and as a consequence supports only a limited amount of filesystem, including local, hdfs, s3 and gcs.
+It is also less efficient than the webdataset writer when writing to other filesystems than local, losing some 30% performance.

 ## API